BenchCalcs

 Use a different reference for: hooked-end development (ACI §25.4.3 — much shorter than straight lap), compression lap splices (§25.5.5 — different formula entirely), seismic special moment frame splices (ACI 318 Chapter 18 has additional requirements), or non-uniform stress conditions (shears, fatigue).
 This tool targets straight tension lap splices in normal flexural members.

-Method: ACI 318-19 §25.4.2 + §25.5.2 simplified formula.
+Method: ACI 318 simplified development length (§25.4.2; §12.2 in 318-08) + §25.5.2 tension lap splices.
 Math only — no ACI tables reproduced.

 Related guide